MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/use-the-centralized-deployment-powershell-cmdlets-to-manage-add-ins.md

   Connect-OrganizationAddInService
   ```

-3. In the **Enter Credentials** page, enter your Office 365 global admin credentials.
+3. In the **Enter Credentials** page, enter your Microsoft 365 global admin credentials.
 Alternately, you can enter your credentials directly into the cmdlet.

     Run the following cmdlet specifying your company admin credentials as a PSCredential object.